 TL;DR

 Tirzepatide, the active ingredient in Mounjaro and Zepbound, produced 15.0 to 20.9% body weight loss across doses in the SURMOUNT-1 trial over 72 weeks.
-It is the first dual GIP/GLP-1 receptor agonist approved for weight management.
-Below you will find dose-by-dose breakdowns, week-by-week timelines, and clinical trial summaries.
+It's the first dual GIP/GLP-1 receptor agonist approved for weight management.
+Below you'll find dose-by-dose breakdowns, week-by-week timelines, and clinical trial summaries.

 Tirzepatide is the most effective weight loss medication studied in large clinical trials to date.
 If you have seen it referred to by multiple names, here is the short version: tirzepatide is the drug.
 Mounjaro is the brand name for type 2 diabetes.

 Zepbound is the brand name for weight management.
-The molecule is identical across all three.
+The active ingredient is in the same class across all three.

 Understanding the before-and-after data for tirzepatide means looking at the SURMOUNT trial program, which tested the drug across multiple populations and dosage levels.
 The results are consistently strong, and they represent the clearest picture of what you can expect from treatment.